 One of the joys about owning a touring caravan is that it is just you, your touring caravan, and the open road.
 But this freedom can be improved with the addition of certain caravan accessories.
 Whether you’re a first time buyer or have years of experience and are just looking to make some upgrades, you may find this article very helpful.
 What are the must-have caravan accessories you might need this year?

-Top touring caravan accessories for 2018
+Top touring caravan accessories

 1. Caravan security devices